-This article describes how to add and manage server-side users and permission roles for the Tealium Customer Data Hub.
+This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 This article covers the following topics:

-The following table describes the available permission roles.
+The following table describes the four available server-side permission roles:

 |No Access (default)||

-You must have the Manage Account permission assigned from the client-side interface to access this area.
+To edit server-side user permissions, you must have the Manage Account permission, which is assigned from the client-side interface.

 Use the following steps to view and edit server-side permissions for a user:

 Use the following steps to set permissions for future profiles, which allows user admins to define a profile-level permission role for users of new profiles created for an account.